Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

 \subsection{Attractiveness of parking spaces}

-Beyond the (fixed) structure of the street network, the way in which motorists navigate through it in search of a vacant space also matters.
-An archetypal example of this influence is the anonymous driver observed by \citet{hampshire2016analysis} who routinely circles around the free parking spaces on the edge of downtown before driving to the paying spaces downtown.
+Beyond the (fixed) structure of the street network, the way in which motorists navigate through it also matters.
+Variations in the cruising strategies have been observed in parking lots by \citet{paidi2022co2}, but an even more striking example is the anonymous driver observed by \citet{hampshire2016analysis} who routinely circles around the free parking spaces on the edge of downtown before driving to the paying spaces downtown.
 Somewhat similarly, some drivers may tend to circle through the very same blocks over and over again, waiting for a spot to be freed, rather than extending their search to neighbouring streets; the recurring driving through the same blocks naturally prolongs the search, compared to the exploration of new blocks.
 In the same vein, the driver may refrain from parking at the first vacant spot that they encounter and exhibit distinct preferences, for instance balking at parking too far from the destination or in a paying space when there remains a possibility to park for free \citep{weinberger2020parking}.

 Quantitatively, we choose to gauge the driver's willingness to park at a given spot $i$ by the probability $p_i$ that she will park there \emph{if} she drives by this spot while it is vacant.
 The distribution of $p_i$ in a neighbourhood clearly affects parking search.
 For instance, consider the `toy' network corresponding to a small neighbourhood of Lyon shown in Fig.~\ref{fig:smallLyon}(a); for the same demand, search times will drastically differ between a situation with equally attractive spaces ($p_i=100\%$ for every spot $i$) and a situation in which drivers exhibit a marked preference for two lanes of attractive (e.g., free) spots at $p_i=100\%$ and balk at parking in other (costly) spots, where $p_i=1\%$.
 In the latter case, drivers are prone to circling before finding a vacant free spot and search times sky-rocket even though the network-averaged occupancy remains moderate (as also supported by the numerical simulations displayed in Fig.~\ref{fig:smallLyon}(c)).